Honours Programme Master

 Your application must contain the following components:

-- Explain why you want to enroll in the Master’s Honours Programme and what you expect to gain from it (learning objectives);
+- Why you want to enrol in the master’s Honours Programme and what you expect to gain from it

-- Describe how you see your own future: your career, ambitions and areas of interest;
+- Describe how you see your future: your career, ambitions and areas of interest

-- Explain how your motivation and performance show that you are eager to learn and prepared to do more than your lecturers ask of you.
+- Explain how your motivation and performance show that you are eager to learn and prepared to do extra above of your regular master’s programme

-HPM offers you a lot of freedom to make your own choices and to choose your own direction within your Honours Programme.
+- Proposed programme (can be part of your motivational letter): HPM offers you a lot of freedom to make your own choices and to choose your own direction within the Honours Programme.
 Describe:

-- What will be the focus of your Master’s Honours Programme
+- What will be the focus of your HP?

-- What elements you want to include (courses, research, project, internship, study abroad)
+- What elements do you want to include (courses, research, project, internship etc)?

 Every student who meets the admission requirements and has submitted a properly completed application will be discussed by the Director of Studies and Faculty Coordinator Honours Programme.
 They decide whether you will be admitted to the Programme or, if applicable, be given the opportunity to provide further information.